Malith97/ChatbotX/README.md

     A: No.

     Q: are you bored?
-    A: Bots like myself are not able to feel boredom.
+    A: Bots like myself are not able to feel boredom..